openslat/webslat/README.md

         pip3 install --upgrade django
         deactivate

-21. Copy the `webslat` files to the VM:
+3. Copy the `webslat` files to the VM:

         git clone http://github.com/mikelygee/webslat

-22. Create a temporary directory.
+4. Create a temporary directory.
 This is where `WebSLAT` will store temporary files, in particular for passing to the `celery` worker when importing `ETABS` data.

         mkdir webslat/webslat/tmp
+        chmod 775 webslat/webslat/tmp
-        chown :www-data webslat/webslat/tmp
+        sudo chown :www-data webslat/webslat/tmp

-23. Install the config file to allow `supervisord` to start `celery`
+5. Install the config file to allow `supervisord` to start `celery` automatically, then restart the `supervisor` service to ensure that `celery` is running.
-    automatically:

         echo "[program:webslat-celery]
         command=/home/webslat-user/webslat/start-celery.sh
         user=www-data" > webslat-celery.conf
         sudo mv webslat-celery.conf /etc/supervisor/conf.d
+        sudo systemctl restart supervisor.service

-24. Initialise the databse:
+6. Initialise the databse:
     As `webslat-user` on the VM, run:

         source .profile